Semernitskaya/CV/cv_eng.md

 #### Uploading and analysis clients data
 **Role:** Java developer, teamlead
 **Core technologies:** Java 8, Spring, Spring Integration, WebSphere, JMS, TestNG, Oracle
-**Description:** Uploading, validation, standardization and searching for duplicates for clients data from different systems (complexity is near 300 millions clients, integration with other services using MQ)
+**Description:** Uploading, validation, standardization and searching for duplicates for clients data from different systems (quantity is approximately 300 millions clients, integration with other services using MQ)
-**Primary goals:**  optimize execution time of uploading (parallel execution, optimization of algorithms, working with DB and queues), act as a solution architect, management of the team of developers, code-review
+**Primary goals:**  optimize execution time of uploading (parallel execution, optimization of algorithms, working with DB and queues), working as a solution architect, management of the team of developers, code-review
 #### Searching for households
 **Role:** Java developer
 **Core technologies:** Java 6, Spring, WebSphere, JUnit, DB2
-**Description:** Web-application is designed for building households (i.e. connectivity components from pairs of cliens) with calculating and saving statistics (complexity is near 30 millions pairs of clients)
+**Description:** Web-application is designed for building households (i.e. connectivity components from pairs of cliens) with calculating and saving statistics (quantity is approximately 30 millions pairs of clients)
 **Primary goal:** implement algorithm and optimize it by memory usage and execution time
 #### Searching for duplicates of clients
 **Role:** Java developer
 **Core technologies:** Java 6, Spring, WebSphere, JUnit
 **Description:** Refactoring and adding new features to big legacy code base, improvement working with DB (using of indexes, stored procedures), calculations of hashes and scenarios for searching duplicates of clients
-#### C2C Crediting System for individuals
+#### C2C Credit System for individuals
 **Role:** Java developer, teamlead
 **Core technologies:**  Struts, EJB, Hibernate, JSP, Maven, TomEE
 **Description:** Web-site that allows users to take money or give money in interest-bearing debt